bidyutchanda/bidyutchanda.github.io/_posts/2018-11-23-wordmaster.md

 ety.tree(word)
 ```

 The GitHub page for this code, which I had linked earlier to this post, remains a better parallel explanation for this code.
-I will leave an image for this project here, which shows the working of the whole thing live, when you **click the image**.
+I will leave an embedded video for this project here, which shows the working of the whole thing live.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZZyOHoSNteY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>